 Only three 17th-century swords and a 12th-century silver-gilt Coronation Spoon, used to anoint the monarch with holy oil, survived.

 When Charles II was restored to the throne he went all out to recreate the image of a glorious monarchy and personally oversaw the remaking of the regalia for his coronation in 1661.
 The regalia included a coronation crown and state crown (“the one named St Edwards Crowne, & the other an Imperiall Crowne”), an orb, sceptre, swords, spurs, ring and bracelets.
 These, which at the time cost the equivalent of three warships, became the core of the new Crown Jewels.
 They were to be passed to the king’s successors (though the ring remained with Charles).
 The Merry Monarch also amassed a fabulous array of banqueting and church plates for the Royal Collection.

 Queen Elizabeth II’s Coronation

-During the Investiture part of the ceremony, and symbolising the chivalric nature of kingship, Her Majesty was presented with medieval-style spurs, armills (bracelets) and the Sword of Offering (1820), encrusted with thousands of jewels.
+During the Investiture part of the ceremony, and symbolising the chivalric nature of kingship, Queen Elizabeth was presented with medieval-style spurs, armills (bracelets) and the Sword of Offering (1820), encrusted with thousands of jewels.

-While many individual ceremonial pieces have been updated over the centuries and notable jewels added, the gold Sovereign’s Orb – also presented to Her Majesty during the Investiture and symbolising the Christian world – retains many of its original gemstones from 1661 including most of the 365 rose-cut diamonds.
+While many individual ceremonial pieces have been updated over the centuries and notable jewels added, the gold Sovereign’s Orb – also presented to Queen Elizabeth during the Investiture and symbolising the Christian world – retains many of its original gemstones from 1661 including most of the 365 rose-cut diamonds.